iamrudi/AgentDash/replit.md

 This project is a multi-tenant agency management platform designed to streamline client relationships, project management, and task automation.
 It provides secure, role-based portals for clients, staff, and administrators.
 The platform aims to enhance agency efficiency, improve client communication, and leverage AI for insightful recommendations, ultimately fostering better client relationships and operational effectiveness.

 ## Recent Updates
+- **SEO Website Audit Tool (Oct 12, 2025)**: Added comprehensive SEO audit tool for agency admins powered by Google Lighthouse and AI.
+Admins can enter any URL to receive detailed audit results covering SEO, performance, accessibility, and best practices.
+Features AI-generated summary and top 5 actionable recommendations using Gemini 2.5-flash.
+Integrated into agency sidebar with dedicated `/agency/seo-audit` page.
+- **Trash System for Initiatives (Oct 12, 2025)**: Implemented soft delete system for strategic initiatives.
+Deleted initiatives are moved to trash with 30-day retention period before automatic permanent deletion.
+Admins can restore or manually delete items from trash.
+Automated cleanup runs daily at 2:00 AM.
 - **GSC Data Display Fix (Oct 12, 2025)**: Fixed Google Search Console metrics not displaying in Agency Portal Dashboard.
 The issue was a data structure mismatch where the code tried to access GA4-style `metricValues` arrays instead of GSC's direct properties (`clicks`, `impressions`, `ctr`, `position`).
 Fixed in both `agency-dashboard.tsx` and `agency/index.tsx`.
 CTR is now correctly calculated as `(totalClicks / totalImpressions) * 100` to ensure accurate weighted average.
 - **Chat with your Data UI Enhancement (Oct 12, 2025)**: Converted "Chat with your Data" from popup Dialog modal to right-hand Sheet sidebar for improved UX.
 Sidebar slides in from the right, full width on mobile (max-w-2xl on desktop), with scrollable content.